 GET /api/v1/users/{id}

-to fetch the current User linked to an API token or session cookie.
+You can substitute me for the id to fetch the current user linked to an API token or session cookie.

 Note: Some browsers block third-party cookies by default, which disrupts Okta functionality in certain flows.
 See Mitigate the impact of third-party cookie deprecation.